-There are 29 cases where firms attempt a coordinated loan withdrawal.
-For the purposes of this section, I discarded five of these.
-Two had event dates that were identified only by month (these events are reflected in the long term returns shown in section IV).
-Three have no clear event date, since media reports simply mentioned that discouraging lending was a continuing policy of the firm (these events are reflected in the long term returns shown in section IV, with the event date set equal to observation date).
-Of the remaining 24 cases, 22 were clearly public information that was available in real time, and in two cases the event was semi-private, and only appeared in the media subsequent to the event (these two cases are reflected in the long term returns shown in section IV, with the event date set equal to observation date).
+There are 29 cases in the sample where firms attempt a coordinated loan withdrawal.
+For the purposes of this section, five of these are discarded.
+Two had event dates that were identified only by month (these events are reflected in the long-term returns shown in Section 4).
+Three have no clear event date, since media reports simply mentioned that discouraging lending was a continuing policy of the firm (these events are reflected in the long-term returns shown in Section 4, with the event date set equal to observation date).
+Of the remaining 24 cases, 22 were clearly public information that was available in real time, and in two cases the event was semi-private, and only appeared in the long-term returns shown in Section 4, with the event (these two cases are reflected in the long-term returns shown in Section 4, with the event (these two cases are reflected in the long-term returns shown in Section 4, with the event (these two cases are reflected in the long-term returns shown in Section 4, with the event date set equal to the observation date).

 Before reviewing the evidence on these actions, it is instructive to consider how these events differ from other events typically studied in financial economics.
 First, these events are not clean and exogenous.
-Unlike, for example, earnings announcements, which come at preannounced and regular intervals, these events are entirely endogenous and occur partly in response to the level of stock prices.
+Unlike, for example, earnings announcements, which come at pre-announced and regular intervals, these events are entirely endogenous and occur partly in response to the level of stock prices.
 Other news (including about other anti-shorting activities) may also be occurring in the same window.
 Second, these events are not only information events, but also technical events reflecting the operations of the stock loan market.
-In a world with frictions (as opposed to the standard assumption of frictionless and informationally efficient markets), it is not clear whether one would expect prices to immediately reflect the short squeeze, or to slowly respond as the squeeze is put in effect.
-It presumably takes some time for investors, after receiving the suggestion, to contact their brokers to withdraw their shares from the loan market, and short sellers who have their loans withdrawn have several days to deliver the shares.
-Last, the evidence will necessarily have a limited ability to measure the efficacy of anti-shorting actions.
-It is hard to tell whether an anti-shorting action has any effect because one doesn't know how much shorting there would be in the absence of action.
-It could be that prices would have fallen faster if the action had not been taken.
-All that can be said is that one can be fairly confident that the anti-shorting actions did not make life easier for short sellers.
+In a world with frictions (as opposed to the standard assumption of frictionless and informationally efficient markets), it is not clear whether one would expect prices to immediately reflect the short squeeze, or to slowly respond as the squeeze is put into effect.
+It presumably takes some time for investors, after receiving the suggestion, to contact their brokers to withdraw their shares from the loan market, and short sellers who